rakanaisthebest-eng/PayloadMake-RootD-haxx/readme.txt

-To run the program, you have to click any of those files that named: (.vbs) and (.bat)
+To run the program, you have to click on the vbs file.

 Have Fun!